 Diabetic Alert Dogs

 Service dogs can be an extremely important part of someone’s life who is living with diabetes.
-A fully formed partnership permits people who have a disability to have a higher level of independence within their lives, as well as better socialization skills, more stability, and a friend constantly by their side to experience life’s amazing moments.
+A fully formed partnership permits people who have a disability to have a higher level of independence, as well as better socialization skills, more stability, and a friend constantly by their side to experience life’s amazing moments.
 The Americans with Disabilities Act affirms that individuals with disabilities have the benefit of having their service dogs with them in public spaces, buildings, and facilities.

 Why Do Diabetics Need Alert Dogs?